houseofbugs/EZProfiles-for-PrusaSlicer/README.md

 # README #

 This is a little side project I've been working on.
+It installs print, printer, and filament profiles from the package direct to your PrusaSlicer User data folder.

 This is provided ASIS with no support, warranty, or guarantee.
 Use at your own risk.

-# ToDo #
+# Tims ToDo List #

 - Add Select All for Print Profiles
 - Add Select All for Filament Profiles